Search

 Lee Smith

-Lee served as Chair of the Accessia Health Foundation Board in 2021 before joining the Accessia Health Board.
-He is the area Vice President of Sales with BioTelemetry Healthcare with over 10 years of experience in effective medical-based sales management.
 Lee is an entrepreneurial leader who develops high-performance sales teams and creates winning sales organizations with heightened senses of urgency and accountability.
-Prior to his time at BioTelemtry, he was the National Sales Director for LipoScience and Regional Sales Manager for Hologic, Inc.
+Prior to his time at Element Science, he was the Head of Sales for Philips BioTel Heart, National Sales Director for LipoScience, and Regional Sales Manager for Hologic, Inc.

 Lud Kimbrough